 - Embarrassment may play a factor as not everyone wants the attention drawn to them.
-Often, people need time to get comfortable with team building activities and having attention drawn to them, so to help with this embarrassment factor, allow time for people to adjust to taking part in these activities and if people feel very embarrassed or intimidated, allow them to sit some tasks out.
+Often, people need time to get comfortable with team building activities and having attention drawn to them, so to help with this embarrassment factor, allow time for people to adjust to taking part in these activities and if people feel very embarrassed or intimidated, allow them to set some tasks out.

-- Sometimes these activities and tasks can cause a confusion between socialisation and team building.
+- Sometimes these activities and tasks can cause confusion between socialisation and team building.
 To prevent this, ensure that all team members are clear on the purpose of the activities and provide other times to be sociable, for instance, staff parties or arranging team activities.

 - Often implementing team building activities can be timely and sometimes costly.
 There are inexpensive activities and strategies that can be implemented, and often some short activities can be found.
 In order to ensure that these activities are worth the money and time, ensure that the activities are effective by measuring the results.

-- Unfortunately, some people just don't work well together and the best way around this is to just keep implementing team building activities to help people best understand each others strengths and weaknesses so that they can work as effectively as possible together.
+- Unfortunately, some people just don't work well together and the best way around this is to just keep implementing team building activities to help people best understand each other's strengths and weaknesses so that they can work as effectively as possible together.